gokulkrishh/expense.fyi/README.md

 ## Introduction

-Expense.fyi is an open source application to effortlessly track and manage your incomes, investments, subscriptions and expenses.
+Expense.fyi is an open-source application to effortlessly track and manage your incomes, expenses, investments, and subscriptions.

 ## Tech Stack